9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **8/19/22 - _Intake Design_**

-Today we found a already built drive train to use for intake prototyping so we are going to use that instead of building on for time purposes, we are also sketching the intake designs before we build them today.
+Today we found an already built drive train to use for intake prototyping so we are going to use that instead of building one for time purposes.
+We are also sketching the intake designs before we build them today.

 ### **Goals for Today**